Bhagavad Gita Chapter 1 Verse 37 Meaning

 What is the main idea of Bhagavad Gita 1.37?

-Therefore, we should not kill the sons of Dhritarashtra, our relatives; for how can we be happy by killing our own kin, O Madhava (Krishna)?.
-This verse emphasizes moral dilemma with clarity and purpose.
+The Gita addresses grief with characteristic directness here.
+Therefore, we should not kill the sons of Dhritarashtra, our relatives; for how can we be happy by killing our own kin, O Madhava (Krishna)?
+Within the broader arc of Chapter 1, this verse builds on Krishna's systematic exposition of...

 How can I apply Bhagavad Gita 1.37 in daily life?